Code-Institute-Submissions/OriHillairetdev-Milestone-project-2_AugResub/README.md

 ### How To Run This Project Locally

-- Go to [Nordic Discovery](https://github.com/JSudron/Nordic-Discover-Project) repository page.
+- Go to [Healing Hollidays](https://github.com/OriHillairetdev/Milestone-project-2) repository page.
 - Click on "Clone or download" green button.
 - Copy the URL to the repository.
 - Open the terminal in your local IDE.